illWill2Survive/Fuel-OD/README.md

 I am currenly hosting it at my [personal subdomain](http://fuel.jarenglover.com).

-This proejct was great at teaching what it takes to host a web app.
+This project was great at teaching what it takes to host a web app.
 This included a stack from the OS up to REST API.

 Services:
 --